nxp-imx/nxp-nnstreamer-examples/common/cpp/README.md

 ## Video resizing to RGB
 imxvideoconvert_g2d and imxvideoconvert_pxp don't support RGB, so a specific method is used to convert a GStreamer video stream to RGB format.<br>
-`videoscaleToRGB` can be used to change video format to RGB, and resize the GStreamer video stream :
+`videoscaleToRGB` can be used to change video format to RGB, and resize the GStreamer video stream:
 ```cpp
 GstPipelineImx pipeline;
 GstVideoImx gstvideoimx{};